2023 – 2024

 I studied current best-practice color system guidance and proposed a more flexible palette model: core system colors (neutral ramps + alert palettes) paired with a set of accent families.
 Each palette included light and dark equivalents—capability we didn’t have at the time.

-Our largest lift was rebuilding the token taxonomy.
-The intent was to treat the design system as a set of primitives (color, sizing ramps, multipliers, etc.), where themes define defaults and the system derives the necessary tokens from those defaults.
+The largest lift was rebuilding the token taxonomy so the system behaved like infrastructure: a small set of primitives (color ramps, sizing ramps, multipliers) with themes defining defaults and the system deriving the tokens needed across components and surfaces.

-We introduced a “durable vs adaptable” concept: durable tokens express familiarity across themes, while adaptable tokens allow contextual shifts to better match audience needs.
-This supported a layered model (foundation → platform → local systems) that could scale beyond colors.
+We introduced a durable vs adaptable model: durable tokens preserve familiarity across themes, while adaptable tokens allow contextual shifts to better match audience needs.
+This created a clear contract for what stays consistent versus what can vary.

 Visual refresh workshop + library build

-I facilitated a design sprint with cross-org Designers to evaluate the existing UI kit from an atomic lens and how it was being applied across the portfolio.
-Using the new palette and early token model, we identified improvements for both Operator and Associate contexts.
+I facilitated a workshop with cross-org designers to evaluate the UI kit from an atomic lens and review how it was being applied across the portfolio.
+Using the new palette and early token model, we identified changes that improved clarity and accessibility for both Operator and Associate contexts.

 After the sprint, I built the updated library in Figma using Variables, including distinct Operator and Associate themes, and presented the refreshed direction to AFT-XD in Q3 2023.